Extension of the Rosshäusern–Mauss line to twin tracks

 On 2 June 2015, the final explosive charge was detonated in the tunnel.
 The last metres of rock in the upper half of the 1910-metre-long mountain tunnel passage was thereby excavated.

-Since the breakthrough in mid-2015, the interior construction of the tunnel has been in full swing.
-The shell construction will be completed by mid-2017.
-Thereafter, BLS will install the track, overhead lines and all control and safety systems in the tunnel, so that it can be commissioned in autumn 2018.
+After the breakthrough in mid-2015, the interior construction of the tunnel was completed by mid-2017.
+Thereafter, BLS installed the track, overhead lines and all control and safety systems in the tunnel, so that it could be commissioned in autumn 2018.

 From 2018, the decommissioning of the old section will get under way.
 The single-track tunnel, which is over 110 years old and features tunnel portals of hand-chiselled stone, will be preserved as a historic monument.
 To this end, it will be restored as much as necessary.
 However, it will not be accessible to the public.
 The decommissioned section will be completely dismantled, and the canalised Flüelebach brook restored to its natural condition.
 The Schnuremüli bridge will also be restored.